Ankenes Municipality

 Ankenes is a former municipality in Nordland county, Norway.
 The 2028 km2 municipality existed from 1884 until 1974.
 It encompassed most of the present-day Narvik Municipality, surrounding of the town of Narvik which was once its own municipality.
 The administrative centre of Ankenes was the village of Ankenesstrand, situated along the west side of the Beisfjorden, where the Ankenes Church is located.

+Prior to its dissolution on 1 January 1974, the 2028 km2 municipality was the 31st largest by area out of the 444 municipalities in Norway.
+Ankenes Municipality was the 139th most populous municipality in Norway with a population of about 7,025.
+The municipality's population density was 3.5 PD/km2 and its population had increased by 15.7% over the previous 10-year period.

-Today, the name Ankenes is often used to refer to the suburban Ankenesstrand area, just outside the town of Narvik.
-The European route E6 highway is the main thoroughfare through Ankenes and it follows the shoreline of the Ofotfjorden and Beisfjorden and it then crosses the fjord over the 375 m long Beisfjord Bridge where it then reaches the town of Narvik.
+Today, the name Ankenes is often used to refer to the suburban Ankenesstrand area, just west of the centre of the town of Narvik.
+The European route E6 highway is the main thoroughfare through Ankenesstrand and it follows the shoreline of the Ofotfjorden and Beisfjorden and it then crosses the fjord over the 375 m long Beisfjord Bridge where it then reaches the central part of the town of Narvik.

-History
+General information

-The old municipality of Ofoten was established on 1 January 1838 (see formannskapsdistrikt).
+The old Ofoten Municipality was established on 1 January 1838 (see formannskapsdistrikt law).
 Ofoten Municipality included all of the land surrounding the inner part of the Ofotfjorden, including the Ankenes area.
-On 1 January 1884, Ofoten Municipality was dissolved and split into two municipalities: Ankenes (population: 1,734) and Evindnæs (population: 2,397).
+On 1 January 1884, Ofoten Municipality was dissolved and split into two municipalities: Ankenes Municipality (population: 1,734) and Evindnæs Municipality (population: 2,397).
 In 1901, the Narvik (population: 3,705) received town status as a kjøpstad.
-Soon after, on 1 January 1902, the new town of Narvik was separated from Ankenes to form a separate municipality.
-The split left Ankenes with a population of 3,023.
-On 1 January 1974, the municipality of Ankenes was merged with the town of Narvik to form a new, larger Narvik Municipality.
+Soon after, on 1 January 1902, the new town of Narvik was separated from Ankenes Municipality to form a separate municipality of its own.
+The split left Ankenes Municipality with a population of 3,023.
+On 1 January 1974, Ankenes Municipality was merged with the town of Narvik to form a new, larger Narvik Municipality.
 Prior to the merger, Ankenes had 7,022 inhabitants and Narvik had 12,758.